• About

 This case example demonstrates that even when you have thought through a particular situation, consulted with a colleague/supervisor on the matter, be emotionally prepared and share your personal information in the “optimal” manner, the disclosure may still have unintended effects and require thereafter special handling.

-In sum, the art of self-disclosure in therapy is much more than thinking through and/or applying Roberts’ guidelines [listed in the above infographic] but in subsequently monitoring and being attuned to your client following the disclosure so as to ensure that your client reap only benefits and not harm from the self-disclosure.
+In sum, the art of self-disclosure in therapy is much more than thinking through and applying Roberts’ guidelines, but in subsequently monitoring your client’s response to ensure self-disclosure in therapy benefits rather than harms.

-What are your thoughts about self-disclosure?
+What are your thoughts about self-disclosure in therapy?
 Do you have an example of some information that you have shared which you felt that was helpful [or not]?

 References: